hannah-eichelsdoerfer/python_practice/README.md

 2. Open the folder in `Visual Studio Code` (one click in GitHub Desktop)

 _Open the **Exercises** Folder_
+→ we will again practice working with strings, lists, dictionaries, conditions and loops

 1. Start with the `strings.py` file and try to solve the included challenges.